terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

     You need the following permissions for this deployable architecture:

-    - Access to view API Keys
+    - Access to view API Keys in All Identity and Access enabled services

     - Create resource group or access existing resource group